joshuaebowling/node-web-scraper/book.md

 3 And if I send them away hungry to their homes, they will faint on the way.
 And some of them have come from far away.”
 3 Si los despido a sus casas sin haber comido, se van a desmayar por el camino, porque algunos de ellos han venido de lejos.
 4 And his disciples answered him, “How can one feed these people with bread here in this desolate place?”
-4 Los discípulos objetaron:
+4 Los discípulos objetaron: ―¿Dónde se va a conseguir suficiente pan en este lugar despoblado para darles de comer?
 5 And he asked them, “How many loaves do you have?”
 They said, “Seven.”
-5 ―¿Cuántos panes tienen? —les preguntó Jesús.
+5 ―¿Cuántos panes tienen? —les preguntó Jesús. ―Siete —respondieron.
 6 And he directed the crowd to sit down on the ground.
 And he took the seven loaves, and having given thanks, he broke them and gave them to his disciples to set before the people; and they set them before the crowd.
 6 Entonces mandó que la gente se sentara en el suelo.
 Tomando los siete panes, dio gracias, los partió y se los fue dando a sus discípulos para que los repartieran a la gente, y así lo hicieron.
 7 And they had a few small fish.
 And having blessed them, he said that these also should be set before them.